11ty/11ty-website/src/docs/languages/sass.md

 <!-- {% tableofcontents "open" %} -->

+[Sass](https://sass-lang.com/) is a CSS extension language: it implements extra features not found in CSS directly.
+You can use Sass as a template language and 11ty will transform it into CSS for you.

+You don't have to use Sass to style your site: [Eleventy supports normal CSS as well as other assets assets.](/docs/assets) Also, consider that CSS has added many of the features of Sass, like nested styles and variables, so it's no longer as necessary to use Sass.

 | Eleventy Short Name | File Extension | npm Package |
 | ------------------- | -------------- | ----------- |
 | `scss`          | `.scss`         | [`sass`](https://www.npmjs.com/package/sass) |